nerdyrodent/YourChoice/README.md

 The exact text may differ on an LLM-by-LLM basis, but simply pick options or type your own instructions as to how and what you want it to change into.

-### Enhanced Framework Capabilities (Optional Extensions)
+### Enhanced Framework Capabilities

-*Note: The following advanced features are available but would significantly expand the framework size (LLM context limited).
-Select any that interest you for detailed implementation.*
+This is where the tricky code comes in!
+The basic framework _should_ be able to do this one day... (fingers crossed!)

 #### **Available Extensions:**